KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Now excute the script wait to see whether we can successfully retrieve **and** verify one of John Doe's credentials!

-Now time to query the credential's `rootHash` from the blockchain to see if it has been **attested** by someone:
+Now it's time to query the credential's `rootHash` from the blockchain to see if it has been **attested** by someone:

 <SnippetBlock
   className="language-ts"